No clear winner in final election result

 Mr Umunna said the government was "divided and incompetent" yet Labour had not seen "the big win in Wandsworth or Kensington that was expected".

-Alastair Campbell, Tony Blair's former director of communications - and well-known critic of Mr Corbyn - believes Labour is a "long way from where we need to be".
+Alastair Campbell, Tony Blair's former director of communications - and well-known critic of Mr Corbyn - said Labour should be destroying the Conservatives given the "disastrous Brexit negotiations" and "serial incompetence" in the government.

-"If we cannot beat this shambles of a Tory party, we don't deserve to be in the game," he will say later to centre-left pressure group Progress.
+The results were bad, he told the Today programme.
+"You do not get into a winning position by being in denial," he added.

 'Rome wasn't built in a day'